 Serious study of dance requires daily classes and many hours of practice.
-The VCA Secondary School accommodates those needs through appropriate curriculum and timetabling with a program staffed by highly skilled and experienced teachers.
+VCASS accommodates those needs through appropriate curriculum and timetabling with a program staffed by highly skilled and experienced teachers.

-Entry to the School is by audition and is such that suitable students can be drawn from any geographical or socio-economic background, to ensure that those involved have genuine prospects of successful employment as dancers.
+Entry to the School is by audition.
+This enables students to be drawn from any geographical or socio- economic background.